Marker Logo

 "Mom" Heltsley

-Topics.
 This historical marker is listed in these topic lists: Patriots & PatriotismWar, Vietnam.
 A significant historical date for this entry is June 16, 1969.

 Location.
 39° 50.731′ N, 84° 25.467′ W. Marker is in Brookville, Ohio, in Montgomery County.
-Marker is at the intersection of Arlington Road and Upper Lewisburg-Salem Road, on the left when traveling south on Arlington Road.
+It is at the intersection of Arlington Road and Upper Lewisburg-Salem Road, on the left when traveling south on Arlington Road.
 Touch for map.
 Marker is in this post office area: Brookville OH 45309, United States of America.
 Touch for directions.

 Joseph Justin Heltsley Marker image.
 Click for full size.

-Photographed By William Fischer, Jr., November 13, 2016
+Photographed by William Fischer, Jr., November 13, 2016

 2. Joseph Justin Heltsley Marker